Lead service line: Background

 In modern times, lead was still widely used in water distribution systems and plumbing hardware before the early 20th century, including lead pipes, leaded solder and leaded alloys.
-One part of the systems is the connections between the water mains and the water user locations.
+One part of the system is the connections between the water mains and the water user locations.
 A service line is a pipe that makes the connection, which was also made of lead in those days.
-The first portion of the service line called gooseneck that connects to a valve at the water main requires to be flexible to allow some movements.
-Lead goosenecks (also called lead service connections or LSCs) were commonly used at the time due to the durability and flexibility.
-In colder-weather areas, the connection between the water main and the rest of the service line is subjected to expansion and contraction during changing temperatures.
-When a stiffer service line made of galvanized steel pipe was used, a lead gooseneck was installed to connect to the water main to reduce breakages by such expansion and contraction.
+The first portion of the service line is called a gooseneck, which connects to a valve at the water main and is required to be flexible to allow some movement.
+Lead goosenecks (also called lead service connections or LSCs) were commonly used in the past due to their durability and flexibility.
+In colder-weather areas, the connection between the water main and the rest of the service line is subjected to expansion and contraction during temperature changes.
+When stiffer service lines made of galvanized steel pipe were used, lead goosenecks were installed to connect to the water main to reduce breakage from such expansion and contraction.

-From the mid-1800s to the early-1900s, many communities started to realize health risks of lead and began to phase out some of the lead-containing products.
+From the mid-1800s to the early 1900s, many communities started to realize the health risks of lead and began to phase out some lead-containing products.
 In Australia, the use of lead service lines was restricted in the 1930s, while other countries still continued the practice of using lead service lines decades later.
-An example is in the United States, where many cities were allowed to use lead service lines up to the 1980s.
-Not only they were allowed, some parts of the United States required to use lead service lines until 1987.
+An example is the United States, where lead service lines were allowed until the 1980s.
+Not only were they allowed, but some parts of the United States mandated the use of lead service lines until 1987, primarily due to lobbying by lead manufacturers and plumbing unions.
 This resulted in as many as 3.3 million lead service lines and 6.4 million lead goosenecks in the country.
 In England and Wales, there were about 8.9 million homes with lead service lines as of 1997.

-In the 2010s, one-third of American communities still had lead service lines, with an estimate to be up to six million.
-Elimination had been extremely difficult due to the high cost of identifying, locating, removing, and preventing the many potential sources of lead in various water distributions systems in the United States.
+In the 2010s, one-third of American communities still had lead service lines, with an estimate of up to six million.
+Elimination has been extremely difficult due to the high cost of identifying, locating, removing, and preventing the many potential sources of lead in various water distribution systems in the United States.

 Health effects

 Lead exposure, even at low levels, can cause neurological effects, especially in young children, young women, and developing fetuses.
-In fetuses, lead in mother's bones is released along with calcium as part of the fetal bone formation.
-Lead exposure can also cross placental barrier into a fetus.
-This could cause premature birth, growth issues, and death of the fetus.
-In infants, lead exposure from mother can pass through breast feeding.
+In fetuses, lead in the mother's bones is released along with calcium during fetal bone formation.
+Lead can also cross the placental barrier into the fetus, which can cause premature birth, growth issues, and death of the fetus.
+Lead can be passed from the mother through breastfeeding.
 In children, the effects of lead exposure include learning problems, slow growth, and lower IQ.
-In adults, low level exposure can cause hypertension, cognitive issues, and reproductive harms.
+In adults, low-level exposure can cause hypertension, cognitive issues, and reproductive harm.